-

 Meta Cohen - Composer

 Meta Cohen is a composer, sound designer and dramaturg with work spanning music, theatre and interdisciplinary art.
-Their music has been commissioned and performed in diverse venues across Australia, the UK and the US.
-In their composition work, Meta particularly loves to explore the properties and theatrical potential of the voice.
+Their work has been commissioned and performed in diverse venues across Australia, the UK and the US, and has been described as ‘meteoric’ (ClassikON); ‘a captivating odyssey beyond the ordinary’ (What’s On Sydney) and ‘bristling with a rich tapestry of evocative music-making’ (Australian Arts Review).
+Meta’s music features on album releases from the ABC, Chandos (UK) and independent labels.

-Other notable works include Caedo, which was awarded in the Leonardo Da Vinci International Composition Competition in Florence and Sim Shalom, which features on an album released by Chandos.
-Recently, Meta’s work Swerve was a finalist in the 2023 APRA AMCOS/Australian Music Centre Art Music Awards for Work of the Year (Choral).
+Other notable works include Caedo, which was awarded in the Leonardo Da Vinci International Composition Competition in Florence; Sim Shalom, which features on an album released by Chandos; and Swerve, which was a finalist in the 2023 APRA AMCOS/Australian Music Centre Art Music Awards for Work of the Year (Choral).
+Their piece Meteora recently premiered as part of the Sydney Chamber Choir’s 50th Anniversary program.

 -